emilygoodjob/web102_prework/README.md

 # WEB102 Prework - *Sea Monster Crowdfunding*

-Submitted by: **Emily Wang**
+Submitted by: Emily Wang

-**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Total time spent: 5 hours

-Time spent: **5** hours spent in total
+## Overview

-## Required Features
+A website for Sea Monster Crowdfunding that showcases information about the games they have funded, along with stats and filtering options for viewing funded or unfunded games.

-The following **required** functionality is completed:
+## Features

-* [x] The introduction section explains the background of the company and how many games remain unfunded.
+**Core Functionality**

-* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+- Introduction section explains the company’s background and highlights the number of unfunded games.
-* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+- Stats section displays total contributions, dollars raised, and the top two most funded games.
-* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+- The "Our Games" section lists all games and includes buttons to filter between funded, unfunded, or all games.

-The following **optional** features are implemented:
+T**Optional Features**

-* [x] List anything else that you can get done to improve the app functionality!
+- Additional improvements added for app functionality.

 ## Video Walkthrough